simeononsecurity/simeononsecurity.ch/content/articles/choosing-librewolf-firefox-privacy-focused-browsers/index.en.md

 ### Firefox's Community Collaboration

 **Firefox**, too, is backed by a vibrant and engaged community of contributors due to its status as an open-source browser.
 Mozilla actively encourages community involvement and values the insights provided by its user base.
-This collaborative synergy ensures that Firefox remains agile in addressing user needs and remains a dynamic force in the realm of privacy-focused browsers.
+This collaborative synergy ensures that Firefox remains agile in addressing user needs and remains a dynamic force in privacy-focused browsers.

 ______